 Over the past three decades, YouthLink Calgary (YL) has operated as a leader in youth crime-reduction programs that target the key issues identified by our city’s police service.
 In 2015, YL opened its doors in a brand new, state-of-the-art facility, with the goal of increasing its impact.

 Information provided to us by the Calgary Police Service, allows our organization to remain relevant and focus on priority crime issues.
 Our goal is to protect children during their critical adolescent years by using education to empower safe decisions when faced with crime-related pressures and challenges.
-Through the evaluation of a variety of police information systems and an on-going partnership with the Calgary Police Service, programs and supporting exhibits were created to focus on five key reduction strategy topics: Drugs, Gangs, Healthy Relationships, Online Safety and Bullying.
+Through the evaluation of a variety of police information systems and an on-going partnership with the Calgary Police Service, programs and supporting exhibits were created to focus on five key reduction strategy topics: Drugs, Gangs, Healthy Relationships and Online Safety.
 Each year, these Safe for Life Presentations and exhibits are updated to match the change in behaviours and issues reported by police.

 In addition to focusing on these five important topics, we have committed our efforts to include a strong focus in strengthening police-community relations.
 A proven ingredient for ongoing community safety is an established trust in police among youth and their parents.